quackduck/devzat/README.md

 Because there's SSH apps on all platforms, even on mobile, you can join from anywhere.

 Interesting features:
 • Many, many commands.
-Check em out by using /commands.
-• Built in Tic Tac Toe and Hangman!
-Run /tic or /hang <word>
+Run /commands.
+• Rooms!
+Run /room to see all rooms and use /room #foo to join a new room.
 • Markdown support!
 Tables, headers, italics and everything.
-Just use "\n" in place of newlines.
+Just use \n in place of newlines.
-  You can even send ascii art with code fences.
-Run /ascii-art to see an example.
-• Emoji replacements 🔥 ! :rocket: => 🚀  (like on Slack and Discord)
 • Code syntax highlighting.
 Use Markdown fences to send code.
 Run /example-code to see an example.
+• Direct messages!
+Send a DM using =user <msg>.
+• Timezone support, use /tz Continent/City to set your timezone.
+• Built in Tic Tac Toe and Hangman!
+Run /tic or /hang <word> to start new games.
+• Emoji replacements! :rocket: => 🚀  (like on Slack and Discord)

 For replacing newlines, I often use bulkseotools.com/add-remove-line-breaks.php.